adulau/hack-lu-2019/talks/index.md

 As former deputy head of Cybercrime Division at Security Service of Ukraine (colonel ret.), Kostyantyn Korsun was one of the founders and the first head of CERT-UA.
 After resigning from the service, Kos acted as Regional Director for Ukraine Research Office of iSIGHT Partners, international cyber threat intelligence company.
 Then he cooperated with Symantec Corp. as an official vendor of Threat Intelligence service.
 Currently a CEO and Co-Founder of Berezhs Security LLC., a company that provides services in Penetration Testing, Security Awareness Programs, Software Security Assessment, Bug Bounty Program, Social Engineering Assessment, Application Security Programs.
 Mr. Korsun is an active member of the local cyber community in Ukraine promoting cybersecurity ideas within Ukrainian society.

-## <a name="Memory+forensics+analysis+of+Cisco+IOS+XR+32+bits+routers+with+%27Amnesic-Sherpa%27"></a>Memory forensics analysis of Cisco IOS XR 32 bits routers with 'Amnesic-Sherpa'
-by Solal jacob

-Nowadays attackers are targeting not only computers but also core network equipment like routers by using memory-only attacks that are difficult to detect as the firmware image is not modified.
-In order to determine if a router was compromised by a memory-only attack, we need to be able to perform forensics analysis on it, but this requires specialized tools.
-This presentation is about CISCO IOS XR router forensics.
-We will explain how work the internal of a CISCO IOS XR 32 bits, router running under the QNX operating system.
-And, as no tool currently exists to analyze CISCO IOS XR routers, we developed a router forensics framework called 'Amnesic-Sherpa', aimed at analyzing memory dump, that can be used to know if a router was compromised.
-This framework will be released as open-source.
+## <a name="DNS+On+Fire"></a>DNS On Fire
+by Rascagneres Paul, Warren Mercer

+Cisco Talos identified malicious actors targeting the DNS protocol successfully for the past several years.
+In the presentation, we will present 2 threat actors we have been tracking.

+The first one developed a piece of malware, named DNSpionage, targeting several government agencies in the Middle East, as well as an airline.
+During the research process for DNSpionage, we also discovered an effort to redirect DNSs from the targets and discovered some registered SSL certificates for them.
+We identified multiple countries targeted by this redirection.
+On 22 January 2019, the US DHS published a directive concerning this attack vector.
+In this presentation, we will present the timeline for these events and their technical details.

+The second actor is behind the campaign we named “Sea Turtle”.
+This actor is more advanced and more aggressive than the previous one.
+They do not hesitate to target directly registrars and one registry.
+The talk will present the 2 actors and the methodology used to target the victims.

-This presentation will be divided in different parts:
+This talk will include:

-The first part gives the necessary background: the context and the wide number of OSes in routers.
-We also describe the architecture of QNX, the microkernel running on IOS XR-32, and how it works: the startup process, how the firmware is packed, the file systems in the firmware images, and the specific communication system between the processes.

-Then, we will explain how we developed a specific memory acquisition tool and an analysis framework call 'Amnesic-Sherpa', aim at analyze those routers.

-The tool first looks for all the interesting structures and information that can be present in an IOS XR memory dump, then tries to re-create the memory structures present in different parts of the microkernel memory at the moment of the dump, and extracts all available information.
-The tool then let the user inspects theses structures to find traces of compromise or anomalies.

-In the last part, we verify the detection capabilities of our framework by manually modifying processes to simulate a memory attack.
-We then demonstrate how to use 'Amnesic-Sherpa' (and third party tools) to detect this attack and how the detection process could be automated.
+  - DNS presentation because few ppl mix register, registrar, registrant
+  -  the oilrig leak on the similarities between DNSpionage and the technical details in the leak.
+  - unpublished DNS hijack if the investigation is finished by the conference.

+### Bio: <a name="Rascagneres+Paul"></a>Rascagneres Paul

+Paul is a security researcher within Talos, Cisco’s threat intelligence and research organization.
+As a researcher, he performs investigations to identify new threats and presents his findings as publications and at international security conferences throughout the world.
+He has been involved in security research for 7 years, mainly focusing on malware analysis, malware hunting and more specially on Advanced Persistence Threat campaigns and rootkit capabilities.
+He previously worked for several incident response team within the private and public sectors.

-### Bio: <a name="Solal+jacob"></a>Solal jacob
+### Bio: <a name="Warren+Mercer"></a>Warren Mercer

-Solal is currently a researcher at the LED (research and Exploration in intrusion Detection Laboratory) at the ANSSI (French National Network & Cybersecurity agency), where he work on finding new ways to detect attacks.
-Before that Solal worked 10 years at ArxSys a company he founded, where he was core developer of DFF , an open-source digital forensics framework.
-He also conduct forensics investigation, do incident response missions, and trained people on these subjects.

 ## <a name="Leveraging+KVM+as+a+debugging+platform"></a>Leveraging KVM as a debugging platform
 by Mathieu

 Virtual Machine Introspection keeps opening new possibilities to interact with Virtual Machines, from sandboxing (VMRay), to cloud monitoring solutions (BitDefender HVI).

 Our debuggers needs to benefit from this approach too, and so far we have seen multiple open source projects trying to leverage the hypervisor as a new debugging platform.
 However, most of these solutions are tied to one hypervisor.

 The VMI ecosystem can only grow if it can bring all developers under the same roof, and provide the core libraries that will be the foundation for all VMI applications.

 Keeping this vision in mind, pyvmidbg is a GDB stub built on top of LibVMI, a hypervisor-agnostic VMI library.
-It can introspect Windows VMs and explore the execution context, as well as intercepting the entrypoint of new processes, making it suited for malware analysis and reverse-engineering.
+It can introspect Windows VMs and explore the execution context to target and debug a specific process running on the system.

-One of the goals of pyvmidbg is to attract developers and potential users by witing the missing layers that prevent VMI from gaining a wider adoption as of today.
+One of the goals of pyvmidbg is to attract developers and users by writing the missing layers that prevent VMI from gaining a wider adoption as of today.

 The lack of VMI APIs available on KVM has made of LibVMI a Xen centric library, despite its flexible architecture.
+However, the situation recently changed in 2017, thanks to BitDefender proposing a new set of APIs for introspection.

-This talk will demonstrate the efforts of porting pyvmidbg to KVM and the state of the LibVMI KVM driver.
+This talk will demonstrate the new KVM introspection subsystem proposed by BitDefender, its integration in LibVMI, and how pyvmidbg is running on top of KVM today.